CodeReclaimers/neat-python/docs/config_file.rst

 * *response_max_value*
     The maximum allowed response value.
 Responses above this value will be clamped to this value.
 * *response_min_value*
     The minimum allowed response value.
-Responses blow this value will be clamped to this value.
+Responses below this value will be clamped to this value.
 * *response_mutate_power*
     The standard deviation of the zero-centered normal distribution from which a response value mutation is drawn.
 * *response_mutate_rate*